danhimalplanet/pickups/README.md

 You will be given a URL to your oauth2 token.
 Go to the url.
 Copy the token.
 You will be prompted for your oauth2 token.
 Paste it in.
-Connect yoru IRC client to localhost on port 6667
+Connect your IRC client to localhost on port 6667

 ### Run under python3 and virtualenv